Best place to find information and services that your council provides...

 In order to run a scrap metal business you must have the appropriate licence to do so.
 There are two types of licence:

-Site Licence - This will be required where a business is carried on as a scrap metal dealer at a premises and a site manager will be required to be named for each site.
-The license holder will then be permitted to operate from that site as a scrap metal dealer including transporting to and from those sites from any local authority area.
+This will be required where a business is carried on as a scrap metal dealer at a premises and there will need to be a named site manager for each site.
+The licence holder will then be permitted to operate from that site as a scrap metal dealer including transporting to and from those sites from any local authority area.

 Important - It should be noted that a dealer can only hold one type of licence in any one local authority area.
 A decision will need to be made as to whether a site or mobile licence is applied for.